darylsew/visualizer/README.md

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
-To test it, type 'python svt.py filename' and look at the pngs generated.
+To test it, type 'python svt.py -o 1 filename' and look at the pngs generated.

 Deadlines
 ---------